devopsgroup-io/catapult/README.md

 ## HTTPS and SSL Certificates ##

-Catapult manages free HTTPS compliments of Cloudflare, however, depending on your compliance needs you may need to purchase SSL certificates unique to your company.
+Catapult manages free HTTPS compliments of Cloudflare, however, depending on your compliance needs you may need to purchase SSL certificates unique to your orginazation.
 Once you're aware of your compliance responsiblity, you can then make a decision for purchasing and implementing SSL certificates.
 Catapult will soon incorporate the ability to add custom SSL certificates.

                                                | Domain Validation<br>(DV certificates)                                                       | Organization Validation<br>(OV certificates)                                                | Extended Validation<br>(EV certificates)
 -----------------------------------------------|----------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------